mac-cain13/R.swift/Readme.md

 R.swift is build using [Swift Package Manager (SPM)](https://github.com/apple/swift-package-manager).

-To create a development build of R.swift, check out the code and run `swift build` from the root directory.
+1. Check out the code
-To create a release build, run `swift build -c release -Xswiftc -static-stdlib` to statically link the Swift standard library.
+2. Run `swift build -c release -Xswiftc -static-stdlib` from the root directory
+3. Follow the manual installation steps with the binary you now have

-For developing R.swift in Xcode, run `swift package generate-xcodeproj --xcconfig-overrides RswiftConfig.xcconfig`.
+For developing on R.swift in Xcode, run `swift package generate-xcodeproj --xcconfig-overrides RswiftConfig.xcconfig`.

 ## Contribute